Code Clone Detection via an AlphaFold-Inspired Framework

 Token-based methods typically transform source code into code tokens by lexical analysis first, then detect code clones through the comparison of tokens.
 Kamiya et al.~\cite{kamiya2002ccfinder} develop \textit{CCFinder} to match code snippets token-by-token using suffix-tree matching algorithm.
 Sajnani et al.~\cite{sajnani2016sourcerercc} implement \textit{SourcererCC} to detect code clones by building an optimized inverted index for code tokens.
 While token-based methods are highly efficient, their lack of syntactic information significantly limits their effectiveness in detecting semantic clones.

+IR-based methods analyze programs through structured intermediate representations that reflect program structure and semantics.
+According to the type of intermediate representations they rely on, IR-based methods can be further categorized into AST-based and graph-based methods.

-AST-based methods use the \emph{abstract syntax trees} of code snippets to detect code clones.
+AST-based methods use the \emph{abstract syntax trees} of code fragments to detect code clones.
 Baxter et al.~\cite{baxter1998clone} split the original AST into subtrees and compare the hash code of subtrees to detect code clones.
 Jiang et al.~\cite{jiang2007deckard} design \textit{DECKARD} to compute characteristic vectors for AST subtrees and employ locality-sensitive hashing to group similar vectors, thereby identifying clones.
 Furthermore, some methods, such as \textit{CDLH}~\cite{wei2017supervised}, \textit{ASTNN}~\cite{zhang2019novel}, and DSFM\cite{xu2024dsfm}, use deep learning models to encode AST into vectors and then calculate the similarity between vectors to detect code clones.
-While AST-based approaches can identify semantic code clones, they are often hindered by efficiency issues and limited multi-language applicability because of heavy reliance on language-specific AST analyzers.
+While AST-based approaches can identify semantic code clones, they are often hindered by efficiency issues and limited tool-independence because of reliance on third-party AST analyzers.

 For graph-based methods, they first analyze different graph representations, such as \textit{control flow graph} (CFG) and \textit{program dependency graph} (PDG), for code, and then further process the representation data to detect code clones.
 Krinke~\cite{krinke2001identifying} finds similar subgraphs in PDG to detect code clones.
 Wu et al.~\cite{wu2020scdetector} design \textit{SCDetector}, which uses centrality analysis to detect code clones from CFG.
-Similar to AST-based methods, graph-based approaches are effective in capturing semantic similarities.
-However, graph-based approaches face low detection efficiency, and their dependence on language-specific graph construction tools further restricts widespread adoption.
+Similar to AST-based methods, graph-based approaches are effective in capturing semantic clones.
+However, graph-based approaches face low detection efficiency, and their dependence on third-party graph construction tools further restricts widespread adoption.

-In summary, existing clone detection methods are constrained by insufficient ability of semantic clone detection or strong dependence on language-specific analyzers.
-These limitations motivate the design of our new framework, AlphaCC.
+In summary, existing clone detection methods are constrained by insufficient ability of semantic clone detection or strong dependence on third-party analyzers.
+These limitations motivate the design of our framework, AlphaCC.